 Located almost at the southern tip of mainland India, beaches cannot be far from this coastal city.
 Some of the popular beaches here are:

-Kovalam beach had been popular with the westerners since the days of Travancore kings.
+Kovalam Beach had been popular with the Westerners since the days of the Travancore kings.
 However, not many know that it was also inhabited by the Hippies during the Hippie Trail era.
-It used to be a stop on way to Sri Lanka.
+It used to be a stop on the way to Sri Lanka.
 You can feel the Hippie vibe if you stay on the beach.

 Veli Tourist Village is a popular point of interest for tourists.

 Padmanabhapuram Palace is the largest wooden structure located in Padmanabhapuram, about 60 km from the state capital.
 The original palace is more than 400 years old.
-Though the current structure was built in mid 18th CE during the reign of Martanda Varma.
-This place then was the capital of Travancore Kingdom.
+Though the current structure was built in the mid-18th CE during the reign of Martanda Varma.
+This place then was the capital of the Travancore Kingdom.
 Before it was moved to Thiruvananthapuram towards the end of 18th CE.

 Read our detailed post – Padmanabhapuram Palace, Fort & Town